Welcome Laurier members!

 • Email: [email protected] (email is not recommended for sharing personal information)

-If you start a pension-related process (such as a retirement or transfer) before the transition and it isn’t finished by January 1, 2026, Laurier Human Resources and UPP Member Services will work together to ensure no disruption to your event.
+If you started a pension-related process (such as a retirement or transfer) before the transition and it wasn’t finished by January 1, 2026, Laurier Human Resources and UPP Member Services will work together to ensure no disruption to your event.

-For example, if you request retirement options before the transition but haven’t submitted your forms by January 1, you will submit the remaining information directly to UPP Member Services, and we’ll guide you through the rest of the process.
+For example, if you requested retirement options before the transition but hadn’t submitted your forms by January 1, you will submit the remaining information directly to UPP Member Services, and we’ll guide you through the rest of the process.

 How your plan works